spanjaan/wn-nepaliunicode-plugin/README.md

 ## Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch.
-3. Write tests for new features
+3. Write tests for new features.
-4. Submit a Pull Request
+4. Submit a Pull Request.

 Please follow these coding standards:

-- PSR-12 coding style
+* PSR-12 coding style
-- PHPDoc blocks for all classes and methods
+* PHPDoc blocks for all classes and methods
-- Meaningful variable and function names
+* Meaningful variable and function names
-- Clear commit messages
+* Clear commit messages

 ---